docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/image14.png "Check-out / Undo check-out / Check-in buttons"%}

-A checked out item cannot be edited by other users.
+A checked out item cannot be edited by other users and appears to them as locked.
 To validate the modifications you will have to check it in.
 Otherwise, you can cancel the changes with the undo check-out action.

 While releasing (check-in operation) the item, you have a chance to enter an optional revision note.
 If you do not want to fill a note, press the "Ignore" button.